Charles Ignace Plichon: Early years (1814–41)

 Ignace Plichon was born on 28 June 1814 in Bailleul, Nord.

 His parents were Ildephonse Plichon (1773–1855), a merchant and then manufacturer of salts and soaps, and Joséphine Bénédictine Leclercq (1772–1835).

 His grandfather was the censier (rent collector) of Marchiennes Abbey and mayor of Abscon.

 He was educated by the Jesuits at the Abbey of Saint-Acheul, then studied law in Paris.

 In the early 1830s Plichon became a follower of the social idealism of Saint-Simonianism.

 When that movement's leader, Barthélemy Prosper Enfantin, added religion to the Saint-Simonian economic doctrine, Plichon accepted the new pantheism.

-Enfantin called Plichon his "dear penguin", an illusion to the fact that Plichon had lost an arm in a hunting accident.
+Enfantin called Plichon his "dear penguin", an allusion to the fact that Plichon had lost an arm in a hunting accident.

 Enfantin, Barrault and other followers left for Egypt around 1832, while Plichon continued his studies in Paris.

 He returned to Bailleul to practice law, but in 1835 remained in correspondence with the Saint-Simonians in Paris.

 He received a doctorate in law in 1836.